Are you scared of the next market crash? Who isn’t?

 However, it actually makes sense when he told me a very simple example or parable:

 “Buying stocks during a market crash/depression is like buying candies at a discounted price.
-Imagine going inside a candy store and everything is 50%, 60% or even up to 90% off!”
+Imagine going inside a candy store and everything is 50%, 60%, or even up to 90% off!”
+That’s amazing!

 If you got hit by a market crash, keep buying more stocks as they are at their discounted price.
 Imagine that you could buy 10 stocks in a bear market while you can only get 1 stock during the bull market for the same amount of money.
 Cool, right?